siegebell/vsc-prettify-symbols-mode/README.md

 ### Styling

-A tiny subset of CSS can be used to apply styling to the substitution text by setting `"style"`; styles can be specialized for light and dark themees.
-If `"pretty"` is not specified, then`"style"` must be specified: the result being that all "ugly" matches will have the style applied to them.
+A tiny subset of CSS can be used to apply styling to the substitution text by setting `"style"`; styles can be specialized for light and dark themes.
+If `"pretty"` is not specified, then`"style"` must be specified: the result being that all "ugly" matches will have the style applied to them instead of being substituted.

 * Supported styles: `"border", "backgroundColor", "color", "textDecoration"` (this list is limited by vscode).
-* Themes: e.g. `"dark": {"color": "white"}, "light": {"color": "black"}`
+* Themed: e.g. `"dark": {"color": "white"}, "light": {"color": "black"}`
 * Unsupported styles: e.g. `"hackCSS": "font-style: italic, font-size: 2em"` (this can easily break rendering)

 ### Regular expressions